A damped forward EMI model for a horizontally stratified earth: Conclusion

 Finally, although the presented damped model has been developed in frequency space for relatively low frequencies, by Fourier transformation, the construction of a corresponding model in the time domain is also feasible, as long as the situation is such that the underlying frequencies of the transformed dipole current do not get too high.
 This is also necessary to maintain compatibility with the a priori omitted displacement currents.
-From this perspective, it is instructive to keep in mind that electromagnetic fields in the higher frequency band are anyhow more and more damped in a conductive environment.
+From this perspective, it is instructive to keep in mind that electromagnetic fields at higher frequencies are even more damped in a conductive setting.